unity858/sundry/latex/second sty/README.md

 **Edit**: I'm proud to have my novel idea of a dark green cls appear in another package: https://github.com/chennisden/texmf/blob/d7b820adc09bde215370b40002bb1472a92fc3d6/tex/latex/forest.sty

-**Edit 2**: For some reason Garamond won't work on TeXLive, so one may need to switch to, say, newpx.
+**Edit 2**: For some reason Garamond won't work on TeXLive, so now it's Baskerville as main font.